enfiskutensykkel/ssd-gpu-dma/README.md

 $ cmake .. -DCMAKE_BUILD_TYPE=Release # use =Debug for debug build
 $ make libnvm                         # builds library
 $ make examples                       # builds example programs
-$ cd module; make                     # only required if no SISCI SmartIO
 ```

 If you are going to use CUDA, you also need to locate the kernel module